History Crash Course #65: The State of Israel

 However, the Arabs, always maximalist in their demands, rejected the UN resolution.
-The next day Arab rioting began, and two weeks later volunteers from surrounding Arab countries began arriving into Palestine to fight the Jews.2)While armies from surrounding Arab countries had to wait until the British departed to officially invade, the actual fighting began immediately after the U.N. partition vote and the British did little or nothing to stop it.
+The next day Arab rioting began, and two weeks later volunteers from surrounding Arab countries began arriving into Palestine to fight the Jews.While armies from surrounding Arab countries had to wait until the British departed to officially invade, the actual fighting began immediately after the U.N. partition vote and the British did … Continue reading

 The British, happy to be out of the situation, were packing up to go and turned their backs on what was going on.
 Writes David Ben Gurion in his Israel: A Personal History (p.
 65):

 “The British did not lift a finger to stop this military invasion.
 They also refused to cooperate with the UN committee charged with supervising implementation of the General Assembly resolution.
 At the same time, the Arabs living in the district destined to become part of the Jewish state began evacuating their homes and moving to the Arab states neighboring Palestine at the orders of the Arab High Committee.”